dragoncoder047/aelith/ROADMAP.md

 ## DONE

+* [X] Fix bugs with the ambientSound component that is causing the lag
 * [X] Change continuation objects to frog-like things instead of just spinny circles
 * [X] Split into levels to reduce lag
   * [X] Make MParser not depend on the world pointer object